What is Stress

 - Try to take at least five to 10 minutes every day for deep breathing or another form of relaxation.”

 3. Learn to recognize the things you cannot change.“Accepting that you can’t change certain things allows you to let go and not get upset.
 For instance, you cannot change the fact that you have to drive during rush hour.
-But you can look for ways to relax during your commute, such as listening to a music or book.”
+But you can look for ways to relax during your commutes, such as listening to music or book.”

 4. Write down your feelings.“Often we don’t just censor what we say, we censor what we think.
-Sometimes we won’t even admit to ourselves that we’re feeling overwhelmed, lost or stressed.
+Sometimes we won’t even admit to ourselves that we’re feeling overwhelmed, lost, or stressed.
 As a result, we keep things ‘bottled up’ and they stay on our mind, elevating our heart rate and blood pressure in the process.”

 “Talking to someone can help to externalize this stress and lighten the burden.
 And failing this, writing down your problems in some kind of journal can be just as effective.”

 Think this is just a nice idea?
 Actually, it’s backed up by quite a lot of evidence.
-In one study it was found that people who had lost their jobs were actually more likely to be find employment sooner if they wrote down their feelings
+In one study it was found that people who had lost their jobs were actually more likely to find employment sooner if they wrote down their feelings

 (1).
 The reason presumably is that they became more positive and thus performed better in subsequent interviews and opened themselves up for more opportunities.